 11. Trek the gorgeous Tatacoa Desert

-You’d be forgiven for thinking you’ve stumbled onto the set of a Western film as you walk among the adobe-coloured rock formations and spiky cacti of the Tatacoa Desert.
+You’d be forgiven for thinking you’ve stumbled onto the set of a Western film as you walk among the adobe-colored rock formations and spiky cacti of the Tatacoa Desert.

-While here, you can expect to see various bird species, scorpions and spectacular views of the distant mountains.
+While here, you can expect to see various bird species, scorpions, and spectacular views of the distant mountains.
 At night, don’t miss a visit to Observatorio Astrosur, which offers outstanding views of the night sky.

 12. Tap into your wild side on the Pacific Coast

-While the Caribbean coast is on the well-worn traveller path, the Pacific coastline in the department of Chocó is remote, wild, and largely unpopulated.
+While the Caribbean coast is on the well-worn traveler path, the Pacific coastline in the department of Chocó is remote, wild, and largely unpopulated.

-Ankla Azul is a professional diving outfit in Bahía Solano, and dives regularly sight whale sharks and manta rays.
-The beach at El Valle has consistent two-metre swells, and good boards are available for hire.
+Ankla Azul is a professional diving outfit in Bahía Solano and dives regularly sight whale sharks and manta rays.
+The beach at El Valle has consistent two-meter swells, and good boards are available for hire.

 For canoe trips upriver and visits to indigenous communities, make arrangements in the town of Nuquí or the nearby village of Jurubidá.

 13. Explore the rainforest along the Amazon